Please scroll down the page for details of my 2017 and 2019 visa runs to Savannakhet.

 - We never had any problem using Thai baht anywhere in Savannakhet, from tuk-tuks to corner shops, but they always gave us the local currency (kip) as change.

 As you know, I applied for a non-immigrant ‘o’ visa based upon marriage to a Thai.
 The documents required at the time of my application (Monday 14th December 2015) can be seen on the list below.
 All visas are granted at the discretion of the consular officer, and additional documents may be asked for if the officer believes they are necessary.
 In such case, having children here in Thailand I also take along copies of my children’s tabien bahn (house book) page, and copies of their birth certificates.

 - Documents required for non-immigrant ‘o’ visa based on marriage to a Thai, from Thai consulate website, December 19th, 2015.

 - 1 completed application form with 2 passport photos 3×4 centimeters attached.

 - Original marriage certificate.

 - Copy of marriage certificate, front and back, as on the original.
-NOTE: I took 1 copy signed by wife, and 1 copy not signed.
+NOTE: I took 1 copy signed by my wife, and 1 copy not signed.